dfinity/canbench/README.md

 ### 4. Track performance regressions

+Notice that `canbench` reported the above benchmarks as "new".
-`canbench` allows you to persist the results of benchmarks.
+`canbench` allows you to persist the results of these benchmarks.
-Once the results of a benchmark are persisted, `canbench` reports the performance relative to the last persisted run.
+In subsequent runs, `canbench` reports the performance relative to the last persisted run.

 Let's first persist the results above by running `canbench` again, but with the `persist` flag: